Employing and supporting LGBTQIA+ workers

 Harassment

-Harassment refers to conduct which on the grounds of sexual orientation and is unwanted and which violates someone's dignity or creates an intimidating, degrading, humiliating or offensive environment for them.
+Harassment refers to unwanted conduct on the grounds of sexual orientation which violates someone's dignity or creates an intimidating, degrading, humiliating or offensive environment for them.
 This includes employees making homophobic comments to an LGB co-worker, or a manager not challenging staff who are making such comments in the workplace.
 The law states that an employer may be liable for the behaviour of its employees, where they have not taken all reasonably practicable steps to prevent the harassment from occurring.

 Victimisation